Veelgestelde vragen

 I cannot pay the annual bill (all at once).

-I see different rates on my annual bill
+I see different rates on my annual statement

-Note that your annual bill does not always correspond to a specific calendar year (January to December).
-The bill usually covers a 12-month period.
-This period may span two calendar years, and different rates may apply for the entire period.
-You will see this distribution of rates reflected in your annual bill.
+Please be aware that your annual statement does not necessarily correspond to a specific calendar year (January to December).
+Typically, the statement covers a period of 12 months, which may span two different years.
+As a result, different rates may apply for the entire period due to changes in government levies or the installation of a new meter.
+You will see this rate breakdown reflected in your annual statement.

 My home